cylc/cylc-doc/src/user-guide/running-suites.rst

 :cylc:conf:`global.cylc|process pool timeout`
 , however,
 to guard against rogue commands that hang indefinitely.
-All process kills are logged by the suite server program.
+All process kills are logged by the :term:`scheduler`.
 For killed job submissions the associated tasks also go to the *submit-failed* state.